marcologous/Open-Sauce-Fonts/README.md

 ---

 ### About the Author
-Designed and developed by [Alfredo Marco Pradil](https://www.behance.net/pradil) for [Creative Sauce](https://www.behance.net/creativesauceagency).
+Designed and developed by [Alfredo Marco Pradil](https://www.behance.net/pradil).
 The family will continue to be improved, tested, and expanded as an open-source project.